-The sensory experience of going wine tasting at Winery Collective snags on the edges of thought.
+The sensory experience of going wine tasting at Winery Collective of urban wineries snags on the edges of thought.
 Lush, green hills, mineral pools and stretches of vines garlanding the horizon come to mind.
 But sometimes such an ultra-glamorous mise-en-scène can take place in the city, just inches away from pigeons, grotty alleyways and pollution.
 Winery Collective is one example of a successful conversion from Gotham to sanctuary.
 If wine is the nectar of the gods, then this is a reverent variation on a modern Mount Olympus if it were having a block party.

 The Winery Collective takes the grape out of its natural environment, and the transfer is a verdant one.
 One doesn’t really require a vineyard’s visual éclat in order to take in a similar atmosphere.